tunagencSU/DSA-210-Term-Project/README.md

 4. **The seasonal hypothesis is the strongest claim.** Test C showed summer medians 5–30× other seasons in 16/16 sites, and the top three features in the final model are all seasonal pattern features.
 The chain hypothesis testing → feature design → model performance is internally consistent here, which was satisfying to see.

 5. **Forecasts for 2026 look plausible.** Some examples: Perşembe Yaylası in mid-August during a holiday gives 100,521 visitors (vs. annual avg 22,380, growth multiplier 1.26×); Horma Kanyonu in January at -2°C gives 1,332 visitors; Abant Gölü in November gives 55,772 visitors.
-The model produces sensibly different magnitudes for sensibly different scenarios.
+The model gives different output (in magnitude) in different camp sites.
+It differ camp to camp.

 ### Overall model health: 72 / 100